McRp3009/McRp3009/README.md

 # About me :
-Hello, I'm Martim, a student in the 3rd of my Bachelor's in Software Engineering at the Faculty of Science of the University of Lisbon. <p>
+Hello, I'm Martim, a student in 1st year of my Master's In Computer Science and Engineering at Instituto Superior Técnico<p>
-After finishing my Bachelor I intend to apply for a master's degree in my field. <p> I love to play games, read, and play tennis in my spare time. </p>
+Im pursuing especializations in both Cyber-Security and Game Development</p>